Your shared stories

 - Our chaplains are open, sensitive and non judgmental — accepting of different beliefs, cultures and values.

 - Our hospice chaplains are a resource and will assist in connecting people with clergy of their own faith group or other professionals upon request.

 - Our chaplain can make arrangements for or officiate funeral/memorial services.

-- For home patients, a chaplain typically calls and arranges for an initial visit within five days of a person's admittance into hospice. de Greeff Hospice House patients also are visited promptly by one of our chaplains.
+- For home patients, a chaplain typically calls and arranges for an initial visit within five days of a person's admittance into hospice.
+St. Anthony's at de Greeff Hospice House patients also are visited promptly by one of our chaplains.
 From that time forward, our chaplains will continue to visit or just be available to visit and offer support.